Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks

-As we illustrate previously, all agents try to fit the same Q-function with aligned policies.
-Thus, agents can share the information with the help of federated learning.
-The information learnt by other agents can be shared among the group of agents.
-Moreover, since the agents share the same learning model, it has full information for the neighbor agents in the next learning step.
+With the help of federated learning, agents can share the information learnt locally among the group of agents.
+Moreover, after the agents share the same learning model after federated step, it has full information for the neighbor agents in the next learning step.
 In this way, there is no information loss after each federated average operation.
-Thus, the information gain in local update step in agent $i$ is denoted as
+Thus, the information gain for local update step in $t$th agent is denoted as

 where $\mathds{1}[t|F]=0$ when $t$ can be fully divided by $F$ and the federated average is performed every $F$ local learning steps.